breakthatbass/tinyfs/README.md

 `send` can start and it'll wait for a client connection. `revc` connects, creates a file based on the file name sent through, then writes the contents that are sent through to the file.

 ## Why?
 I often will start the day working on my laptop somewhere comfortable with coffee.
-A typical situation is I code in order to test soemthing out but don't want to push any of the code.
+A typical situation is I code in order to test soemthing out but don't want to push any of that code.
 At some point I move to my desktop and may want to continue working with it or copy and paste parts of it into whatever larger program I'm working on.

-I can add it dropbox or email it to myself but I always want less steps.
-So `tinyfs` is an attempt to automate that.
+I can add it dropbox or email it to myself but I want less steps.
+So `tinyfs` is an attempt to automate file sharing through the terminal.
 I'll use this program.
 I don't know that anyone else will.